ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 <a id="format_rmr"></a>
 ### Format [RMR]
 The RMR format for a region is determined by the number of slots for that region.
-All teams not directly invited due to RMR position are to qualify in through open qualifiers.
+All teams not directly invited due to RMR position are to qualify in through [closed qualifiers](#format_closed).
 The formats are as follows:

 - 1-4 invites: 8-team double-elimination bracket